oliversalzburg/node-scripts-docs/docs/index.md

     Whenever you've added scripts, removed scripts, updated documentation fragments, just run `yarn nsd` again to synchronize the documentation and the scripts.

-!!! warning
+!!! info

-    By default, this tool will only operate on scripts that have a `:` in their name.
-By `yarn` definition, these are _globally available_ scripts throughout the monorepo.
+    By default, this tool will only operate on scripts that either are defined in the root manifest, or have a `:` in their name.
+By `yarn` definition, the latter are _globally available_ scripts throughout the monorepo.
 This tool is primarily designed for that scenario.

-    However, you can pass `--include-locals` to also include other scripts in the build.
-If you are working in a monorepo, where multiple workspaces define the same script, this will result in problems.
-This option is mostly intended for single-workspace projects.
+    However, you can pass `--include-locals` to also include all other scripts in the build.
+If you are working in a monorepo, where multiple workspaces define the same script (like `test`), this will result in collisions that are currently unhandled.

 ## Sample output